EXPLAINER: What’s next after House impeachment vote

 Still, some Republicans have told Trump to resign, including Pennsylvania Sen. Pat Toomey and Alaska Sen. Lisa Murkowski, and few are defending him.

-Republican Sen. Ben Sasse has said he would take a look at what the House approves, but stopped short of committing to support it.
+Republican Sen. Ben Sasse of Nebraska has said he would take a look at what the House approves, but stopped short of committing to support it.

 Other Republicans have said that impeachment would be divisive.
 South Carolina Sen. Lindsey Graham, long a key ally of the president, has been critical of his behavior in inciting the riots but said impeachment “will do far more harm than good.”